ArenKDesai/Aren-s-Notes/graphics lec.md

 Bump maps are easy to use to specify surface details, doesn't change simple shapes, and works with lighting well.
 However, it doesn't change the side view, doesn't work for big effects, and doesn't cause shadows.
 These are typically good for small, recurring details.

 ### Faking Lighting
 We can make **light maps** that mimic the effects of shadowing, and the actual object pretends that light is coming from all directions.
-We can also make **material property maps** that allow us to customize that
+We can also make **material property maps** that allow us to customize what parts of an object have ce